mlhartme/stool/documentation.md

 to see available contexts, i.e. places where you can host stages.
 Notes:
 *  if you get an `command not found: sc` error message: Stool is not installed on your machine.
    Please refer to the install section below.
-*  if you get an `client configuration not found` error message: Stool is properly installed on your machine, but it's not yet set-up (i.e. configured).
+*  if you get an `configuration not found` error message: Stool is properly installed on your machine, but it's not yet set-up (i.e. configured).
 Please run `sc setup` and follow the instructions.

 Choose one of the available contexts by running